- Last Updated: 6.28.15

 How accurate are HIV test results?

 Both tests are at least 99% accurate.
 Most people develop detectable antibodies to fight HIV within 3 months after they are exposed to infection (the average is 25 days).
 In rare cases, it can take up to 6 months to test positive.
-The national Centers for Disease Control and Prevention recommend testing or retesting 6 months after the last possible exposure (unprotected vaginal, anal or oral sex or sharing needles).
+The CDC recommends testing or retesting 6 months after the last possible exposure (unprotected vaginal, anal or oral sex or sharing needles).

 During the 6 months between a possible exposure and the test, it is important to protect yourself and others from possible exposure to HIV.
 Never share needles, and only have safe, protected sex.